S2-group/disc-website.github.io/_posts/2025-06-06-post-event-lorenz-hilty.md

 ---
 ## The Creeping Disempowerment of Users in the Digital Transformation and its Connection to (Un)Sustainable Development

-On the 5th June, 2025, we continued our Distinguished Lecture Series with a thought-provoking talk by **Prof. em.
+On the 5th of June, 2025, we continued our Distinguished Lecture Series with a thought-provoking talk by **Prof. em.
 Dr. Lorenz Hilty** from the University of Zurich.

 His lecture covered the following themes: